How did Zeus become king of the gods in Greek mythology?

 There are many myths regarding how Zeus became the ruler of the world, and they are known as 'Succession Myths.'
 This article relates how he became ruler of Olympus and King of the gods and goddesses.
 There is no one version of how the ruler of Olympus became King of the Gods.

-However, Cronus heard a prophecy that was made by his father Uranus and his mother Gaia He was told that he too would be deposed by his son.
+However, Cronus heard a prophecy made by his father Uranus and his mother Gaia He was told that he too would be deposed by his son.
 This prophecy naturally threatened Cronus, and he decided to remove all his children so that they could not threaten him.
 Now the King of the gods had six children with his queen, who was also his half-sister.
-Rhea bore him three daughters Demeter, Hestia and Hera, and three sons Hades, Zeus, and Poseidon.
+Rhea bore him three daughters Demeter, Hestia, Hera, and three sons Hades, Zeus, and Poseidon.
 Zeus, the future King of Olympus, was the youngest of the children.

 Naturally, Rhea was enraged by Cronus' plan to murder her child, so she came up with a plan.
 She sought the help of Gaia, who told her what to do.
 When she was about to give birth to Zeus, she secretly went to the island of Crete.
 Here she delivered the future King of the Olympians in a cave in Mount Ida.
-This was a well-known pilgrimage site in Ancient Greece and can still be visited this day.
+This was a well-known pilgrimage site in Ancient Greece and can still be visited to this day.

 Now Cronus was aware that Zeus was born, and he demanded that the infant be handed over to him.
 Rhea and Gaia had devised a clever strategy.
 She found a huge stone and wrapped it in swaddling clothes and they present this to the Cronus and told him that this was the infant.
 Cronus swallowed the stone and was satisfied that Zeus was no longer a threat.